apache/incubator-graphar/spark/README.md

 The example will import the movie graph from GraphAr to Neo4j and you can check the result in the Neo4j browser.

+## Running self defined neo4j importer

+We can write a json configuration file like `import/neo4j.json` to do the import.
+Here is an example.

+1. Import movie data in neo4j
+2. Fill in the neo4j connection fields in the json file.
+3. Run `neo4j.sh neo4j.json`

 ## How to use

 Please refer to our [GraphAr Spark Library Documentation](https://alibaba.github.io/GraphAr/user-guide/spark-lib.html).